MA Philosophy by Research

 22 April 2025

 The Rt Hon.
-Michael Gove (Former Secretary of State): ‘On Democracy’ (Research Day at The University of Buckingham)
+Michael Gove (Former Secretary of State) and Dr Adrian Hilton (The University of Buckingham): ‘Democracy and Education’ (Research Day at The University of Buckingham)

 20 May 2025